Yet Another Survey?

 Employers understandably want to gather feedback from their workers, so they learn where best to focus efforts to improve leadership behaviors, business operations, and corporate culture.
 But employers have been warned about the phenomenon of employee survey fatigue.
 They hesitate to deploy yet another survey fearing low participation rates, incomplete questionnaires, and inaccurate results.

-Our data tells us that survey fatigue is not as much about the frequency of such diagnostics as the lack of confidence in leadership acting upon the survey results.
+Our corporate culture assessment data tells us that survey fatigue is not as much about the frequency of such diagnostics as the lack of confidence in leadership acting upon the survey results.
 Survey participants weary of answering questions when they are not privy to the summary report and see no concerted action to effect change.

 How to Effectively Gather Feedback